AP-OH-Ohio News Digest 1:30 pm, OH - Urbana Daily Citizen

 Hello!
 Here’s a look at how AP’s general news coverage is shaping up in Ohio.
 Questions about coverage plans are welcome and should be directed to the AP Columbus bureau at 614-885-2727 or APColumbus@ap.org.
-Mark Gillispie is on the desk.
+Dan Sewell is on the desk.
 Ohio News Editor Delano Massey can be reached at 800-762-4841 or 614-885-2727 or dmassey@ap.org.

 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories and digests will keep you up to date.
 All times are Eastern.